ing-bank/prometheus-scenarios/promql/docs/chapter1/01 - Intro Grafana Prom QL.md

 `esc` on your keyboard to make it disappear).

 ## Assignment
+1. Select the Prometheus datasource.
-Add the `up` metric and execute the query.
+1. Add the `up` metric and execute the query.

 Note that the legend (just below the graph) shows the metric name with its label names and values.
 This metric has two labels that will be added by Prometheus to all the metrics that scrapes, this way you always know where